clausehound/clausehound-blog/content/blog/you-say-shares-i-say-stock-making-sense-of-investing-terminology/index.md

 **Conclusion**

 Now that you understand this terminology you can go on to enjoy [Showtime’s Billions](http://www.sho.com/billions).
-Okay, well, you first need to learn about shorting a stock, but that should be easy now that you understand these terms!

 *Written by Brendan Sheehan**Edited by Rajah Lehal and Alina Butt*